Imperative Haskell

 Get Colorings has kindly translated this post to Russian.

-This post covers essentially the same material as a 5-minute presentation I gave at RC, because giving that talk over and over again doesn’t scale and there are things I would like to cover that are difficult within that time limit.
+This post covers essentially the same material as a 5-minute presentation I gave at RC.

 I was working through Tim Roughgarden’s Algorithms 1 (which has now been replaced by two smaller courses) and attempting to do all the exercises in Haskell when I bumped up against an uncomfortable truth.
 Haskell’s ‘quicksort’: